 Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
 Some people with Medicare are also eligible for Medicaid.
 The programs offered through Medicaid help people with Medicare pay their Medicare costs, such as their Medicare premiums.
-These "Medicare Savings Programs" are:
+These Medicare Savings Programs include:

-- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
-(Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.
+Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
+(Some people with QMB are also eligible for full Medicaid benefits (QMB+).)

+Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
+(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).)

+Qualifying Individual (QI): Helps pay Part B premiums.

+Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.

-To find out more about Medicaid and its programs, contact The Maryland Department of Health.
+To find out more about Medicaid and its programs, contact Maryland Department of Health.

 Method Maryland Department of Health - Contact Information CALL 1-877-463-3464 Calls to this number are free.
 8:30 am to 5:00 pm, Monday through Friday.

-Method Maryland Department of Health - Contact Information ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-WRITE Maryland Department of Health 201 W. Preston Street Baltimore, Maryland 21201 WEBSITE https://health.maryland.gov
+TTY 711 WRITE Maryland Department of Health 201 W Preston Street Suite 1007 Baltimore, MD 21201 WEBSITE https://health.maryland.gov